tigermursa/JavaScript-Mastery-2024/Advance-Js-Course/Module-3/03.OOPJs/README.md

-# Module 3 : Into the OOP

-## Video - 3/6 : OOP In JavaScript

 ### Object-oriented programming (OOP) in JavaScript means we organize our code by creating and using objects.
 Objects are like containers that hold information and actions.